-There’s nothing better than fresh, homemade bread, especially when it’s so easy to make at home.
-This no-knead artisan bread comes together fairly fast and results in a nice crispy crust with soft, chewy crumb – it’s perfect for sandwiches, toast, bread bowls, and can even be used as a pizza crust!
+There’s nothing better than fresh homemade bread, especially when it’s so easy to make.
+This no-knead artisan bread comes together fairly fast and results in a nice crispy crust with soft, chewy crumb – it’s a perfect vegan yeast bread for sandwiches, toast, bread bowls, and can even be used as a pizza crust!

 This artisan bread recipe is inspired by the book Artisan Bread in Five Minutes a Day (affiliate link).
 The premise is to make the master recipe which yields 4 loaves and keeping the dough in the refrigerator until ready to use for up to 14 days.
 When ready pull the dough out, let it rest, and bake your artisan bread while dinner is on the stove.
 And there you have it – only 5 minutes hands on (plus resting time) and a fresh homemade loaf of artisan bread.

 FLOUR: I used King Aurthor bread flour (affiliate link) for this recipe, but spelt, white whole wheat and all-purpose flour will be great too.
 Just do not use self-rising, as these have added ingredients for rising.
 If you want to experiment with flours, here’s two useful guides: Types of Flour, How to Buy, How to Store and Guide to Baking Flours.